Expertium/expertium.github.io/Benchmark.md

 With all that in mind, I want to make several predictions:

 1. No further version of FSRS beyond FSRS-5 will be used in Anki by 2027.
 No FSRS-5.5, FSRS-6, or any other version that supersedes FSRS-5.
-Though it's possible that LMSherlock will develop a more advanced version of FSRS for another app, but that is not related to this prediction.
+Though it's possible that Jarrett will develop a more advanced version of FSRS for another app, but that is not related to this prediction.

 2. By 2029, no algorithm in our benchmark will have achieved a (weighted by reviews) log loss lower than 0.27, unless the dataset used in the benchmark changes, in which case this prediction is rendered void.